tgherzog/wbgapi/README.md

     UMC          4.165684e+07  4.229376e+07  4.296426e+07  4.363008e+07  4.426060e+07

 Of course, these DataFrames can be used for any sort of analysis and operations that pandas supports, and can be used with lots of various visualization libraries.
+Time series can be easily plotted by transposing a DataFrame:

+    wb.data.DataFrame('NY.GDP.PCAP.CD', ['BRA', 'ARG'], time=range(2000,2020),numericTimeKeys=True).transpose().plot()

 ### Switching databases ###